-What I call Socio-Noir is present in particular for Panic In the Streets.
-The film works as much as social commentary as it does dark tale of crime drama, with protagonists, anti-heroes and femme fatales.
-Panic in The Streets is in keeping with the police documentary moral where the hero, that of Lt Clint Reed M.D. sets out on a righteous path as savior.
+What I call socio-noir is present in particular for Panic In the Streets.
+The film works as much as social commentary as it does dark crime drama, with protagonists and anti-heroes.
+Panic in The Streets is in keeping with the police documentary moral where the hero, Lt Clint Reed M.D. sets out on a righteous path as savior.
 He is incorruptible and courageous.

 There is evidence of Kazan’s attitude crystallized when dialogue towards the end refers to community and what that truly means.
-Kazan shows us city scapes and panoramic views to evoke how people can be swallowed up by the enormity of urbanization.
-An urbanized society split by class and race.
+Kazan shows us cityscapes and panoramic views to evoke how people can be swallowed up by the enormity of urbanization.
+An urbanized society is split by class and race.

-The people in these city settings doing their unnamed tediums, rituals, sitting solemnly at bars, sitting outside the building on steps and street corners.
-These are people outside of society as the cinematography would frame them, Living together, collections of tired faces, ethnicities, class distinctions.
-The working class, the bureaucrats, the law enforcers and the riffraff feed off the weaker of the herd.
+The people in these city settings do their unnamed tediums, and rituals, sitting solemnly at bars, sitting outside the building on steps and street corners.
+These are people outside of society as the cinematography would frame them, Living together, collections of tired faces, ethnicities, and class distinctions.
+The working class, the bureaucrats, the law enforcers, and the riffraff feed off the weaker of the herd.

 Panic In The Streets is less about the pneumonic plague and more about the way people are reacting to each other around the situation.
-It is the catalyst for them to expose their inner demons, and fears.
-Mistrusts and paranoia.
-The need for self preservation.
+It is the catalyst for them to expose their inner demons and fears.
+Mistrust and paranoia.
+The need for self-preservation.
 Blackie’s character is a very paranoid personality, that symbolizes the mistrust of a society that would cheat him out of what he perceives to be rightfully his.

-The story begins one night in the slums, when the ruthless criminal and paranoid Blackie aided by his miscreant cohorts kill Poldi’s illegal immigrant cousin who Blackie believes cheated at cards because he won too much money.
-Once again the angular rock jawed Jack Palance projects himself as imposing Minotaur who holds sway over his subordinated companions.
-Within this community there are hierarchical sub structures set up in order for the vicious opportunistic Blackie to maintain survival and control.
+The story begins one night in the slums when the ruthless criminal and paranoid Blackie aided by his miscreant cohorts kills Poldi’s illegal immigrant cousin who Blackie believes cheated at cards because he won too much money.
+Once again the angular rock-jawed Jack Palance projects himself as an imposing Minotaur who holds sway over his subordinated companions.
+Within this community, there are hierarchical sub-structures set up in order for the vicious opportunistic Blackie to maintain survival and control.

 What wasn’t known at the time of Poldi’s cousin’s murder was that he was already dying of the plague by the time his body was dumped like garbage.